Last Updated on August 29, 2023

 Sand Ridge Trail loops from the picnic area and leads you to most of the park’s primitive campgrounds.
 Along the trail, you’ll notice Spanish moss lining the pines, oaks, and hickory trees.

 Beautiful Views of the Water

-You can either park at the visitor center, the picnic area at the end of the road, or the dam outside the park’s entrance.
+You can park at the visitor center, the picnic area at the end of the road, or the dam outside the park’s entrance.
 We personally like to start our visit to Lake Waccamaw State Park by strolling along either of the boardwalk trails.

 Just before Boardwalk Trail 2’s overlook, there is an exhibit titled “Land of Contrasts.”
-I don’t want to sum up the entire park in just three words, but they really do capture the essence of Lake Waccamaw State Park.
+I don’t want to sum up the entire park in just three words, but they capture the essence of Lake Waccamaw State Park.

 Anyone traveling from one of North Carolina’s busier cities will appreciate that, as we certainly do!

 Whether you’ve parked at the picnic area, stopped at Boardwalk Trail 2’s sun shelters, or happened upon one of the benches along the trails, there’s an abundance of picnic spots at Lake Waccamaw State Park.